axel-benyamine/axel-benyamine.github.io/_projects/10_project.md

 A 24h Hackathon organised by McKinsey QuantumBlack about the use of AI to identify methane leaks.

 Our team (with Pierre Aguié, Louis Collomb and Dimitri de Saint Guilhem) implemented a Deep Learning model to identify methane leaks from satelite pictures, created a website integrating the model, and designed a Business Model for a potential future start-up.
-Link of the github repository : https://github.com/pierreaguie/X_AI_Hackathon.git.
+Link of the github repository : <a href="https://github.com/pierreaguie/X_AI_Hackathon.git">https://github.com/pierreaguie/X_AI_Hackathon.git</a>

 We won the Hackathon (1st) among 15 teams of Polytechnique students.